Skip to main content

 • Documenting buildings with digital photography

-• Writing, preparing and leading a specified walking tour of Winchester for a small group, or helping you design a self-guided tour to meet your needs
+• Writing, preparing and leading a specified walking tour of Winchester, VA for a small group, or helping you design a self-guided tour to meet your needs

 • Writing historical markers or other explanatory texts and finding relevant historic images to illustrate your project (think Civil War Trails markers)